pattonsgirl/CEG2410/Projects/Project3-Identity/JoinComputer.md

 For me, this looks like:
 ![My DNS address settings](images/DNS-Settings.JPG)

+For credentials, use the Domain Admin account, for me this was:
+Username: KAYLEIGH/Administrator
+    - all caps required
+Password: same as Administrator account you've been using to connect

 3. DNS - Phase 2

 Add your domain name as a DNS suffix name.
 In the menu where you changed your IP settings to the DNS addresses above, click "Advanced", then go to "DNS" tab.
 Add a DNS suffix of your domain name.